compio-rs/cyper/CONTRIBUTING.md

-# Contributing to Compio
+# Contributing to Cyper

 Thanks for your help improving the project!
 We are so happy to have you! :tada:

-There are opportunities to contribute to Compio at any level.
+There are opportunities to contribute to Cyper at any level.
 It doesn't matter if you are just getting started with Rust or are the most weathered expert, we can use your help.
-If you have any question about Compio, feel free to join [our group](https://t.me/compio_rs) in telegram.
+If you have any question about Cyper, feel free to join [our group](https://t.me/compio_rs) in telegram.

-This guide will walk you through the process of contributing to Compio on following topics:
+This guide will walk you through the process of contributing to Cyper on following topics:

 - [General guidelines](#general-guidelines)
   - [Develop Guide](#develop-guide)